 Ultimately, the practicality of forming a limited partnership really varies from case to case.
 In some instances, it's a no-brainer to entrust a general partner with a business venture while a cast of limited partners supports them with relatively low financial risk.
 Other times, it makes more sense to make partners more actively involved with a little more skin in the game.

-No matter what your business venture might look like, arranging a limited partnership is probably worth some consideration — even if you wind up landing on a different business model.
+No matter what your business venture might look like, arranging a limited partnership is probably worth some consideration — even if you ultimately wind up landing on a different partnership structure.